huzefaTaj/SimpleLangugetranslate-/README.md

-# Languge translator with simple Json
+# Language translator with simple Json